-If no one likes dealing with unplanned maintenance, why does it continue to be a problem?
+If no one likes dealing with unplanned maintenance, why does it continue to be at the forefront of teams spending their time on it?
 As with most persistent issues, there is no one cause to point to.
-There are, however, a few commonalities among organizations that can’t seem to get out of the reactive maintenance cycle.
+There are, however, a few commonalities among maintenance teams that can’t seem to get out of the reactive maintenance cycle.

 Drowning in reactive maintenance is a common symptom of neglecting to focus on reliability culture.
 When maintenance fails to look beyond the immediate, one-to-one exchange of fixing something that’s broken, it’s difficult to get out of that situation.
 However, if you shift your organization’s attitude towards being reliability-focused, you can start to view maintenance as something that can be managed proactively, and something that everyone can be involved with.